 - 5.1.1.
 The bulge cohort expansion programme required for 2016 has been subject to consultation with Children's Services' officers, school representatives, Highways, Planning, Procurement and senior elected members. - 5.1.2.
 Pre-planning consultation has been held with representatives from the Planning Department and LCC Highways with a view to assessing the entirety of the 'bulge' programme required for a September 2016 implementation.
 Where necessary, supporting works to the Highways infrastructure identified during this consultation have been added to the scope of works and included within the cost plan detailed in section 5.4.4.
 These consultations will be on-going where a planning application is required. - 5.1.3.
-A letter drop will be completed in the direct vicinity of Middleton Primary School prior to the commencement of work to inform local residents and interested parties of the extent and specifics of the proposed development. - 5.1.4.
-Children's Services will continue to brief elected members at key stages throughout the project development.
+A letter drop will be completed in the direct vicinity of Hovingham Primary School prior to the commencement of work to inform local residents and interested parties of the extent and specifics of the proposed development. - 5.1.4.
+Children's Services will continue to brief elected members at key stages throughout the project development. - 5.1.5.
+In accordance with the approval by Executive Board in June 2016, this scheme has been considered and supported via email by the Deputy Chief Executive and in consultation with the Executive Member for Children and Families.